chrismalek/chrismalek/README.md

 - I have over two decades of experience in PeopleSoft enterprise software projects.
-- You can read me about me [here](https://www.cedarhillsgroup.com/about-us/about-chris-malek/)
+- You can read more [about me here](https://www.cedarhillsgroup.com/about-us/about-chris-malek/)
 - Do you need to integrate with PeopleSoft?
 I would take a look at our [Simple Web Services](https://sws.books.cedarhillsgroup.com)